jwplayer/jwplayer-react/README.md

 ![Build](https://github.com/jwplayer/jwplayer-react/actions/workflows/webpack.yml/badge.svg)

-`<JWPlayer>` is a React Component for initializing an instance of JW Player's web player.
-It allows for any of the event hooks that can be used on the standard player, and provides access to the player API via `JWPlayer.api`.
+`<JWPlayer>` is a React Component that creates an instance of JW Player's web player.
+It allows for any of the use of any event hooks that can be used on the standard player (as props), and provides access to player's API via a `componentDidMount` callback.

 ## Contents